Concept | Variables in Dataiku#

 • Different types of variables in Dataiku.

-• Different components where they can be used.
+• Different components where they can be used (visual as well as code).

 • Most importantly, the syntax for defining and calling them.